cse4208-wustl/studio2/README.md

    Clone your `studio2` repo and work inside that cloned directory.

-   Create a header file and a source file in this repo, with the source file including the header file.
+   Create a header file (`weekday.h`) and a source file (`weekday.cpp`) in this repo, with the source file including the header file.

-   In those files, declare an enumerated type, `enum class Weekday`, for the days-of-the-week example discussed in the lecture, and then declare and define a shift operator, `operator<<`, that:
+   In he header file, declare an enumerated type, `enum class Weekday`, for the days-of-the-week example discussed in the lecture. and then declare (in the header file) and define (in the source file) a shift operator, `operator<<`, that:

    - takes a reference to an `ostream`
    - takes a `const` reference to a variable of that enumerated type